fernandoalmeida/linux-environment/README.md

 # linux-environment

-My Linux environment configuration scripts
+This repo started out with just my dotfiles, but someday I changed to include configuration scripts of my development environment (packages, libs, editor, etc).

+I created a Makefile to define configuration targets and dependencies beteween them.

+I also created a Dockerfile to test them always in a clean environment.

 ## Usage

-### In your local machine
+### In a local machine

+To install/configure all from scratch

+	make install

-To install/configure an specific target use
+To install/configure specific targets

     make git
     make ruby
-    # etc

-To install/configure all targets use

-    make install
+	make emacs
+	# ...

 ### In a Docker container